Future of aviation, COVID-19 and the promise of sustainability

 What’s more, aircraft manufacturing company Embraer’s disruptive innovation subsidiary EmbraerX announced in December that it had developed a new concept for the air taxi market in partnership with Australia’s civil air navigation service provider.

-What about zero-emissions?
+What about net-zero emissions?

 Leaps in technology often come with a need for increased awareness for sustainability.
 As leading aviation commentator John Strickland noted, “One of the biggest challenges will be to address aviation’s impact on the environment.”